Sue Nabi: Career at L’Oréal

 In 2013, Nabi resigned from her position as president of Lancôme, and exited L’Oreal.

 2013 to Present

 In the wake of resignation, Nabi moved from Paris to London, England.
 Inspired by Taoism and a personal health journey (one which included Naturopathy and Ayurveda), Nabi spent three years creating and developing Orveda, a skincare line co-founded with friend and business partner, Nicolas Vu.

 In July 2020, she was appointed CEO of Coty, taking over from Peter Harf who remained as Chairman.

+In 2023, Nabi's total compensation from Coty was $149.4 million, up 4,100% from the previous year and representing a CEO-to-median worker pay ratio of 3,769-to-1 for the company, as well as making Nabi the fifth highest paid CEO in the US that year.